Stranger960/Skillbox_SearchEngine_cpp/README.md

 Project could be easily replicated / cloned using GitHub Fork option or by creating a project structure (as shown above) and source codes and data files copy / past / adjust (if needed) in any available IDE.

 Running program locally:
-- create a local / dedicated folder and past there the compiled *search_engine.exe* file
+- create a dedicated folder and past there the compiled *search_engine.exe* file,  *requests.json* and *config.json* files
 - create a subfolder *resources* and past there the source data files (*file001.txt*...)
 - run the *search_engine.exe* file